Wondering how to cut your dog’s black nails?

 Additionally, Dr. Buzby’s focus on keeping the dog’s entire nail trimming experience positive and happy fit my DIY dog mom philosophy.

-Do you want to know more about the nail trimming course?
+Do you want to know more about this nail trimming solution?

 Here are answers to some of the questions that you may have:

 - What is it?
-Dr. Buzby’s DIY Dog Master Course: Nail Trimming Without Fear is an online, self-guided training course.
+Dr. Buzby’s DIY Dog Nail Trimming Without Fear is an online, self-guided training course that includes 11 videos, step-by-step instruction, diagrams, close-up photos of the quick, and printable reference guides.

 - Where do you take the course?
-Since the course is online, that’s up to you.
+Since you have instant access to the information as soon as you sign up, that’s up to you.
 I recommend taking it on your laptop or any device with a large screen.
 A small screen like a cell phone is completely fine to use, but I loved being able to pause a video and look at the close-up camera shots (especially of the dark toenails) on a bigger screen.

 - What type of nails will you learn to trim?
-Dr. Buzby demonstrates how to trim dark nails, white nails, puppy nails, and large nails.
+Dr. Buzby demonstrates how to trim every type of dog toenails: dreaded dark nails, white nails, puppy nails, and large nails.

-Use my code “HAPPYNAILS” to save 15% on Dr. Buzby’s nail trimming course!
-Go to courses.drbuzby.com or click here: Dr. Buzby’s DIY Dog Master Course: Nail Trimming Without Fear.
-Then enter the code HAPPYNAILS at checkout to redeem this offer.
+Use my promo code “HAPPY” to save on Dr. Buzby’s nail trimming course!
+Go to courses.drbuzby.com or click here: Dr. Buzby’s DIY Nail Trimming Without Fear.
+Then enter the promo code HAPPY at checkout.
+My readers will receive Nail Trimming Without Fear, which is regularly $99, for $39.
+That’s a savings of $60.

 About the instructor, Dr. Julie Buzby

 I’d met Dr. Julie Buzby while attending a pet blogging conference.
-I became an instant fan when I learned about her product, ToeGrips, which help senior and special needs dogs gain traction and mobility on slippery floors.
-The idea for a nail trimming course grew out of her love for teaching nail trimming techniques to her veterinary clients.
+I became an instant fan when I learned about her product, ToeGrips® dog nail grips, which help senior and special needs dogs gain traction on slippery floors.
+The idea for a dog nail trimming course grew out of her love for teaching nail trimming techniques to her veterinary clients.

 Do you trim your dog’s nails?
 We’d love to hear.
 Please comment below!